-OpenLaw Finance: OpenLaw Finance creates legally-compliant tokenized stock options which you can distribute to employees based on a vesting schedule.
+OpenLaw Finance: OpenLaw Finance creates tokenized stock options which you can distribute to employees based on a vesting schedule.

 Data services are a crucial part of the DeFi infrastructure.
 To best understand data service platforms, we divide them into four subcategories.

 Decentralized storage works similarly to centralized storage — you upload files via the internet to a server and if you need to retrieve the file, you send a request to the server.

 Instead of relying on a centralized server, however, decentralized storage solutions, much like blockchains, rely on multiple computers to create a distributed server.